Bill has been with WilkinGuttenplan since 1997 and previously served as the firm’s Tax Practice Leader.

-Prior to joining the firm, Bill was a manager in the tax division of an international accounting firm.
-In 1989, he founded McDevitt & Company, P.C. and managed this practice until 1997, when McDevitt & Company, P.C. merged with WilkinGuttenplan P.C.
+Before joining the firm, Bill managed the tax division of an international accounting firm.
+In 1989, he founded McDevitt & Company, P.C., leading the firm until its merger with WilkinGuttenplan.

 Licenses & Certifications: